MCotter92/doc/README.md

 ## Now
 **Make it work, then make it good.**

-- [] make sure that UpdateCriteria and SearchCriteria structs match up with Doc struct in naming.
+- [x] make sure that UpdateCriteria and SearchCriteria structs match up with Doc struct in field naming.
-- [] make sure cli flags match up with Doc struct.
+- [x] make sure cli flags match up with Doc struct.
     - do I need directory in doc struct?
-- [] update - maybe if there are no flags, then show a table output where users can find what they want. or if the user provies the full path, then they can say -k=newKeyword to update the keyword.
+- [] get some test coverage going
+- [] update
+    - update a note:
         - update db
+            - [x] make db.UpdateDocumentsTable()
+                - if the doc path is changed, move the file
+            - [x] I need to make sure I am seperating concerns properly in docCore/config.go.
+I have some redundant functions I think
-        - [] make db.Update() func.
+            - [] make db.UpdateUsersTable()
+                - if the config path is changed, move the file
+                - do not give the user the option to udate their UUIDs
-        - [] make docCore.Update()
+            - [] make docCore.Update(table string, searchResult SearchCriteria) error {}
-            - [] calls db.Search then db.Update
+                - recieves results from docCore.Search()
+                - control flow for table type

         - update frontmatter
             - [] make updateFrontmatter()
             - [] make unmarshalFrontmatter(pathToFile) *someStruct {}
                 - needs to
                     - 1. read file and marshal yaml into a struct
                     - 2. use updateCriteria fields to edit the marshaled yaml
                     - 3. overwrites the yaml in the file and only the yaml
-        - [] config
+        - update a user config:
-            - this is just waiting on updateUserConfig for now.
+            - [] updateUserConfig
+        - maybe if there are no flags, then show a table output where users can find what they want. or if the user provies the full path, then they can say -k=newKeyword to update the keyword.

 ## Next
+- [] make SearchCriteria, UpdateCriteria full of pointers and update funcs accordingly
 - [] doc sync
     - probably search then update en masse?
 - [] implement REST API